-The expense of perfect pearls brought about a curious notion for a wealth increasing spell in ancient times.
-The owner would select a particularly fine specimen, infuse it with the desire and wish for wealth and riches, then throw it away into a rubbish heap.
-The idea behind this sympathetic magic was that someone with the wealth to throw away pearls was rich indeed.
+People across the globe have prized and harvested pearls for at least 6,000 years.
+Evidence of pearl cultivation goes back to at least the 13th century CE.
+The search for the perfect pearl has continued for centuries.
+In ancient times, the expense of perfect pearls gave rise to a curious spell for increasing wealth.
+The caster would select a particularly fine pearl, infuse it with the desire for riches, and then throw it away into a rubbish heap.
+The idea behind this sympathetic magic practice was that someone who could throw away pearls was rich indeed.

-An early Chinese myth gave that pearls fell from the sky when dragons fought amongst the clouds.
-Another myth was that pearls were raindrops swallowed by oysters.
-An ancient Chinese tale tells of a boy who found a miraculous pearl that when placed in a jar with just a bit of rice, made the jar full of rice by the next day.
-When the neighbours found out about this and tried to force their way in to steal the pearl, the boy swallowed the pearl to protect it.
-He was turned into a dragon.
-To this day, dragons in Chinese art are often depicted with pearls, the jewels that they are protecting.
+One early Chinese myth related that pearls fell from the sky when dragons fought amongst the clouds.
+Another myth said that pearls originated as raindrops swallowed by oysters.
+In one ancient tale, a boy found a miraculous pearl.
+When placed in a jar with just a bit of rice, it filled the jar with rice the next day.
+After his neighbors found out about this, they tried to steal it.
+The boy swallowed the pearl to protect it.
+As a result, he became a dragon.
+To this day, Chinese artworks often depict dragons guarding pearls.

-Their smooth wholeness and ‘magical’ appearance in such a lowly life form such as the oyster indicated to the ancient Asian peoples the presence of divinity.
-It represented to them the journey of the soul or spirit along the path to perfection.
-In ancient burials, pearls were often placed in the mouths of the deceased, as they were thought to contain the principles of life and could help the departed on their further journeys.
-Burial gifts and clothing were also often decorated with pearls.
-This may have started as a practical act, as pearls were among the first beads.
-Their natural bead shape made them quite simple to decorate with, and yielded such lovely results.
+In many ancient Asian cultures, the smooth wholeness and seemingly “magical” appearance of pearls in such lowly lifeforms as oysters indicated the presence of divinity.
+The pearl represented the journey of the soul or spirit along the path to perfection.
+In ancient burials, mourners placed pearls in the mouths of the deceased.
+Since pearls apparently contained the principles of life, they hoped they could assist the dead on their journeys beyond.
+Mourners also decorated burial gifts and clothes with pearls.
+This seemingly ritual act may have started as a practical act.
+Pearls were among the first materials used for beads.
+Their natural bead-like shape made them easy to use for decoration and yielded lovely results.

-The violence associated with removing the pearls from their natural abode has given the pearl a bit of a reputation as being unlucky.
-Most of the superstitions surrounding the unluckiness of these jewels can be traced back to the idea of purity, though.
-Any piece of pearl jewelry with malice, jealousy or other ill will in its past has a reputation for bringing bad luck to those bearing the same traits.
-Given in love with a pure heart, the pearl has always been a symbol of purity, fertility and the cycles of life.
+The violence associated with removing pearls from their natural abode (living creatures) has given them a reputation as unlucky.
+However, most of the superstitions surrounding the unluckiness of pearls go back to the ideal of their purity.
+Any pearl jewelry with malice or jealousy in its past builds a reputation for bringing bad luck to those sharing the same traits.
+If given in love with a pure heart, a pearl always symbolizes purity, fertility and the cycles of life.